ON THIS PAGE: You will learn about the different treatments doctors use for children with this type of cancer. Use the menu to see other pages.

-In general, cancer in children is uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
+In general, cancer in children is uncommon.
+This means it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
 That’s why more than 60% of children with cancer are treated as part of a clinical trial.
 A clinical trial is a research study that tests a new approach to treatment.
 The “standard of care” is the best treatments known.
 Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 The health and safety of all children participating in clinical trials are closely monitored.

 Descriptions of the most common treatment options for retinoblastoma are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, the family’s preferences, and patient’s overall health.
 Your child’s care plan may also include treatment for symptoms and side effects, an important part of cancer care.
-Take time to learn about your child’s treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with the doctor and what your child can expect while receiving the treatment.
+Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
+Talk with your child’s doctor about the goals of each treatment and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions.

-Surgery is the removal of the tumor and surrounding tissue during an operation.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 Surgery to remove the eye is called enucleation.
-Children with a tumor in one eye only can often be cured with this treatment.
-For children with a tumor in both eyes, enucleation is used only if the ocular oncologist (a doctor who specializes in eye cancer) determines that preserving vision using other treatment is not possible.
+Children with a tumor in 1 eye only can often be cured with this treatment.
+For children with a tumor in both eyes, enucleation is used only if the ocular oncologist (a doctor who specializes in eye cancer) determines that preserving vision using other types of treatment is not possible.
 Surgical treatment for retinoblastoma should be performed by a specially trained pediatric ophthalmologist.
 Talk with your surgeon about the recovery and side effects for the surgery your child is having.
 Learn more about the basics of cancer surgery.

 If enucleation is the best treatment to cure the cancer, there will be some visual loss.
 This may result in trouble with depth perception, but most children adapt well to these differences over time.
 Talk with your doctor about what to expect if enucleation is recommended and what support services are available to help adapt to this change.

-Many people worry about what they will look like when they have an eye removed.
+Many people worry about what their child will look like when they have an eye removed.
 The cosmetic surgery available today usually has good cosmetic results.
 To fill the area left by the missing eye, the person is fitted for an artificial eye, called a prosthesis.
 The prosthesis will look and behave almost the same as a natural eye.
 For example, the artificial eye will move along with the person’s remaining eye, just not as much as a natural eye moves.
 Family members may be able to tell that the eye is not real, but it is unlikely that strangers will know.
 If enucleation is required, talk with your doctor about a prosthesis; it may take many weeks for patients to receive the prosthesis.

 Fatigue, drowsiness, nausea, vomiting, and headache are common side effects of radiation therapy, and these usually go away after treatment.
-Radiation therapy in young children can interfere with normal growth, including growth of the bones around the eye, depending on the dose.
+Radiation therapy in young children can interfere with the body’s normal development, including growth of the bones around the eye, depending on the dose.
 The increased risk of additional tumors later in life for children with the hereditary form of retinoblastoma is further increased after external-beam radiation therapy.
 These effects are not seen after radioactive plaque therapy.
-Learn more about radiation therapy.
+Learn more about the basics of radiation therapy.

 Cryosurgery, also called cryotherapy or cryoablation, uses liquid nitrogen to freeze and kill cells.
 More than one freezing may be needed.

 Laser therapy uses heat in the form of a laser to shrink a smaller tumor.
-It may be called thermotherapy (or TTT for transpupillary thermotherapy), and it may be used alone or in addition to cryotherapy or radiation therapy.
+It may be called thermotherapy or TTT for transpupillary thermotherapy.
+It may be used alone or in addition to cryotherapy or radiation therapy.
 Photocoagulation is a different type of laser therapy that uses light to shrink tumors.

 Chemotherapy often makes it possible to completely get rid of any remaining smaller tumors with the following focal (localized) measures, outlined above:

-Chemoreduction (using chemotherapy to reduce the size of the tumor) is a treatment approach that is often used for children with retinoblastoma in both eyes in the hope of avoiding enucleation and preserving vision in at least one eye.
+Chemoreduction uses chemotherapy to reduce the size of the tumor.
+This is a treatment approach that is often used for children with retinoblastoma in both eyes in the hope of avoiding enucleation and preserving vision in at least 1 eye.
 The ophthalmologist, working closely with the pediatric oncologist, will determine if this treatment is appropriate.

-Children with low-risk disease and some children with intermediate-risk disease may be able to avoid postoperative chemotherapy or reduce the intensity of chemotherapy.
+Children with low-risk disease and some children with intermediate-risk disease may be able to avoid chemotherapy after surgery or reduce the intensity of chemotherapy.
 Talk with the doctor about whether this approach is appropriate for your child.
-Both doctors will regularly monitor how the treatment is affecting the cancer and may recommend additional treatment to prevent the cancer from returning.
+Both doctors will regularly monitor how well the treatment is working and may recommend additional treatment to prevent the cancer from returning.

 The drugs used most often for retinoblastoma are vincristine (Oncovin, Vincasar PFS), carboplatin (Paraplatin), and etoposide (Toposar, VePesid).
-Depending on the extent of the tumor, a combination of two or more drugs will be recommended.
+Depending on the extent of the tumor, a combination of 2 or more drugs will be recommended.
 All chemotherapy has side effects that occur during treatment.
-Some drugs have the potential for specific long-term side effects.
+Some drugs may also cause specific long-term side effects.
 Talk with your doctor about the specific drugs used and the possible long-term side effects before treatment begins.

 Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as results of any previous treatment and the patient’s age and general health.
 Side effects depend on the type of transplant, your child’s general health, and other factors.
-Learn more about bone marrow and stem cell transplantation.
+Learn more about the basics of stem cell and bone marrow transplantation.

 Getting care for symptoms and side effects

-Before treatment begins, talk with your child’s health care team about the possible side effects of your child’s specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your child’s doctor or another health care team member if your child is experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your child’s health care team about the possible side effects of your child’s specific treatment plan and palliative care options.
+During and after treatment, be sure to tell your child’s doctor or another health care team member if your child is experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the cancer will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 Although many remissions are permanent, it’s important to talk with your child’s doctor about the possibility of the cancer returning.
-Understanding the risk of recurrence and the treatment options may help you and your child feel more prepared if the cancer does return.
+Understanding your child’s risk of recurrence and the treatment options may help you and your child feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

 If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the cancer’s stage has changed.
-After testing is done, you and your child’s doctor will talk about your treatment options.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+After this testing is done, you and your child’s doctor will talk about your treatment options.
 If retinoblastoma returns after treatment, the treatment plan depends on where the cancer recurred and how aggressive the new tumor is.
 The doctor may recommend surgery, radiation therapy, chemotherapy, and/or focal measures, such as photocoagulation, thermotherapy, or cryotherapy (see above).
-The doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+The doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.